su-haris/simple-network-speedtest/README.md

    - System Overview: Quick snapshot of your device's core hardware components like CPU, RAM, Disk and more.
    - Network Overview: Detailed information including your protocol type (IPv4/v6), ISP, geographical location and other network-based data.
    - Comprehensive Speedtest: Perform an all-encompassing speedtest using the renowned Ookla speedtest.net service to servers around the world, presenting metrics such as speed, latency and packet loss.
+   - Global High Speedtest: Check your ISPs performance with 10G+ servers across the world.
    - Regional Speedtest: Get a regional perspective towards your network performance with tests targeted towards specific parts of the world, currently including:
       - North America
       - South America